hellmanhellman/random-walk-simulator/README.md

 Simulates 200 million coin tosses (epochs) in about 4 seconds, then plots how the score changed over time.
 This is a great way to get intuition about the very interestingly applicable $1 dollar wager game:

 # For developers
 This code is very basic and can be easily adaptabe to run any other fast physics simulation that you might need, and that you might want to use C because C is faster than the speed of light, literally and figuratively.
-Well maybe I exaggerate.
-I'm not very good at writing these readmes.
-Anyway the next thing I'm gonna use this code for is graphinc the chaos in the logistic function.
+Sorry I shouldn't start lying about einstein in only the second paragraph of this github readme, we can do that later-- but in any case if you want some inspiration; my next project is to simulate the iterations of the logistic map, an easy feat with C and SDL2.

-# Instructions
+# Installation
 If you're interested feel free to clone the repo, and -- first look through the source file and see that it's not maliscious, then compile it yourself, using the command specified below.

-# Installation
+## Compilation

 I beseech you to compile the binary yourself instead of just using it; simply because, if I were a malicious attacker, it is both easy, fun, and soul-crushing to get shellcode in your system and probably steal all your dogecoin.
 Seriously though, compile it.
 It can only make you a better craftsman.
 You will need to have the [SDL2 library](https://www.libsdl.org) installed for the plotter to work.
 I'm using macOS i got ut working after a couple of hours debugging.
 Try with brew install sdl2, try it through xcode, try it (this worked for me) using the [SDL2 library](https://www.libsdl.org) resources.